OrnithopterX/Ornithopter-Crank-Designer/README.md

 *While in theory, the same as the Staggered Crank profile.
 Only the desired wing amplitude can be used as a input leaving the calculator to find the best dihedral and anhedral, resulting in the lowest possible offset between the wings.
 [Thanks to Nathan Chronister for the idea]

+# Tips for Using Ornithopter Crank designer

+On all profiles, the "D" input term can be set to zero, if needed.

+To analyse the "perfect crank" profile data with greater depth, copy the inputs, as well as the resulting Anhedral and dihedral.
+And paste the data in the staggered crank profile inputs.